chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     </div>

     <div>
       <strong>RA:</strong> I&#8217;m a very shy guy. hahahaha Especially towards people I meet for the first time.
-But after I warm up to you, medyo kalog <em>[tn:� a little crazy]</em>� and alaskador� <i>[translation: someone who teases a person, sometimes in a very very annoying way. lol]� </i>na.
+But after I warm up to you, medyo kalog <em>[tn: a little crazy]</em> and alaskador <i>[translation: someone who teases a person, sometimes in a very very annoying way. lol] </i>na.
 I&#8217;m brutally honest though.
 I don&#8217;t give a rats fig if you get offended&#8230; especially if what I&#8217;m saying is true.
 That&#8217;s just how I am&#8230; that&#8217;s why I get into trouble sometimes.
 But people who know me well enough accept that little quirk of mine, so I guess all is well.
     </div>

     <p>